pub trait WidgetExt: IsA<Widget> + 'static {

 §child_visible

-, @self should be mapped along
+whether @self should be mapped along with its parent

 Sourcefn set_css_classes(&self, classes: &[&str])